sunainapati/sunainapati.github.io/_posts/2025-04-04-Application-of-Tychonoff-theorem.md

 _title: On application of Tychonoff Theorem tags : Topology Combinatorics Graph-theory
 ---
+Found this application really cool!
+I think I might read more about Combinatorial topology.
 <div class="theorem">
  If $X_{\alpha}$ is a compact space for each $\alpha$ then product $(\prod_{\alpha} X_{\alpha},\mathscr{T}_{\text{product}})$ is compact.
 </div>